anvithas2005/Doctor_ScanAI/README.md

 # Doctor_ScanAI

-MediScanAI is an AI-powered medical report analysis tool.
+An AI-powered medical report analysis tool.
 It uses specialist agents (Cardiologist, Psychologist, Pulmonologist) and a multidisciplinary team to analyze patient reports and provide possible diagnoses and recommendations.

 ## Features